-Updated as of SEP 2014!
+Updated as of AUG 2019!

-When we first uploaded this page to the website I had the 79 series Landcruiser for just 3 months (that was from December 2013, pick up from Toyota dealer Sep 2013), now as of September 2014 I have had the 79 series Landcruiser for 1 year and just in that one year I have taken Sleipnir to;
+When we first uploaded this page to the website I had the 79 series Landcruiser for just 3 months (that was from December 2013, picked up from Toyota dealer Sep 2013), now as of August 2019 I have had the 79 series Landcruiser for nearly 6 years and just during those years I have taken Sleipnir to;

 It's by far the most torqued vehicle I have ever driven from stock; off road nothing really stops it.

 My previous 4wd was Toyota Hilux SR5 Extra cab petrol which I had for over 7 years so comparing the two is like apples and oranges, they are different in so many ways.

 I made plenty of mistakes on the most recent 4x4 (the Hilux), I had to redo most of the setup due to various situations, so a fair bit was learnt about my 4wd setup needs.
 It really saves you money to stop and really think about what mods you need and more importantly how you need the 4x4 setup in every aspect of 4 wheel driving, touring and camping!

 I knew exactly what I wanted to do and so far this 79 series Landcruiser is setup exactly how I would like it and the canopy is coming along well with still a fair bit of DIY work to be done.

 BUT guess what!
 Although I built exactly what I wanted it was far too heavy.
 What I wanted cost a lot of wear and tear on the vehicle and lessened the handling of it.

 In the list above I mentioned the suspension was not done correctly and that didn’t help much either.

 Update AUG 2019 (latest changes and mods PLUS why) On The 79 Series Landcruiser: